dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 * Be able to mark APIs that are unsupported on a particular OS
 * Allows platforms to be considered supported by default with the ability to add or remove platforms from the project file and SDK.
-* Blazor Web Assembly is only considered supported when building a Blazor Web Assembly app.
+* Blazor WebAssembly is only considered supported when building a Blazor WebAssembly app.
 For regular class libraries (`netstandard` or `net5.0`) the default assumes that it's not supported and thus won't generate any warnings.
-  However, the developer must still be able to manually include Blazor Web Assembly manually.
+  However, the developer must still be able to manually include Blazor WebAssembly manually.
 * The annotations for unsupported APIs can express that an API was only unsupported for a specific version.